disaac318/Rock-Paper-Scissors-The-Frontend-Challenge/README.md

 5. I want the game to respond smoothly on my device (phone, tablet, or desktop), so I can play comfortably anywhere.
 6. I want the option to reset or start a new game easily, so I can play multiple rounds without confusion.
 7. I want simple sound and visual effects that enhance the experience without being distracting.
-8. I want to know that my data and privacy are protected, so I can play without concern.

 #### What I need to know as Returning Customer